What’s happening with the Chinatown Bridge?

 Along with informing local residents and visitors about Chinatown history, the Chinatown Bridge Project will beautify the Santa Cruz Riverwalk — the City park that surrounds the lower San Lorenzo River and connect us with this historic river that was the reason Santa Cruz initially formed as a community beginning in the 1780’s.
 The project will also be a reminder of those who lived in Chinatown and the ways they contributed to and shaped this town, our region and even California.
 They faced fierce discrimination, including an active anti-Chinese movement, yet endured that harsh treatment and made positive contributions to Santa Cruz.

-Two local artists have conceived a work of public art that includes a modified traditional arch with a mosaic water dragon at the apex.
-Tom Ralston of Tom Ralston Concrete is building the gate and community artist-art teacher Kathleen Crocetti is the lead designer and creator for the water dragon, which is associated with rivers and holds significance in Chinese culture.
+Two local artists have built a work of public art that includes a modified traditional arch with a mosaic water dragon at the apex.
+Tom Ralston of Tom Ralston Concrete built the gate and community artist-art teacher Kathleen Crocetti is the lead designer and creator for the water dragon, which is associated with rivers and holds significance in Chinese culture.
 Additional artists and contributors include Michael Corcoran, Sean Monaghan, Tony Armor of DayOne Solar, Geoffrey Dunn and Sandy Lydon.

 The Coastal Watershed Council is the project lead on the effort.
 The majority of the funding comes from Ow Family Properties, with additional funding support by Arts Council Santa Cruz County and the City of Santa Cruz Arts Program.
 In addition to financial support, George Ow, Jr. has shaped the creative process and overall project, an effort that means a great deal to the local Chinese-American community.